-The Trademark Law and its related regulations govern the registration and protection of trademarks in Japan.
+The Trademark Act and its related regulations govern the registration and protection of trademarks in Japan.
 The Examination Guidelines for Trademarks also play an important role in the examination of trademark applications at the Japan Patent Office (JPO).
-Revisions to the examination guidelines are underway and additional revisions (eg, guidelines on judging the similarities between trademarks) are currently under discussion.
+The most recent revisions to the examination guidelines took place in April 2017, which include clarifying the criteria for judging the similarities between trademarks.

-In addition, the Unfair Competition Prevention Law protects well-known trademarks, both registered and unregistered, as well as certain configurations of goods, from unauthorised use.
+In addition, the Unfair Competition Prevention Act protects well-known trademarks, both registered and unregistered, as well as certain configurations of goods, from unauthorised use.